telerik/kendo-ui-core/docs/web/gantt/overview.md

 ---
 title: Overview
-page_title: Overview of the Kendo UI Gantt widget
+page_title: Overview | Kendo UI Gantt Widget
-description: Quick steps to help you create a Kendo UI Gantt.
+description: "Learn how to initialize and configure the Kendo UI Gantt widget."
+slug: overview_kendoui_gantt_widget
+position: 1
 ---

 # Gantt Overview

-The Kendo UI Gantt widget displays a set of tasks and dependencies, which are used to visualize project planning data.
+[Kendo UI Gantt widget](http://demos.telerik.com/kendo-ui/gantt/index) displays a set of tasks and dependencies, which are used to visualize project planning data.
 The widget provides a Treelist section where the tasks can be edited, sorted and reordered in a grid-like fashion, as well as a Timeline section, where the tasks and dependencies are visualized under an adjustable time ruler, and can be resized, moved, edited and removed.
 It can also display the Timeline in three different views – day, week and month.

 ## Getting Started

-The Kendo UI Gantt widget needs two special types of Kendo UI DataSource components – the [kendo.data.GanttDataSource](/api/framework/ganttdatasource) for loading tasks, and [kendo.data.GanttDependencyDataSource](/api/framework/ganttdependencydatasource) for loading dependencies (although the widget can work when only tasks are loaded as well).
-The `GanttDataSource` contains instances of a custom Kendo UI model – [kendo.data.GanttTask](/api/framework/gantttask), which represents the gantt task data items, and the `GanttDependencyDataSource` contains instances of the custom [kendo.data.GanttDependency](/api/framework/ganttdependency) model, which represents the gantt dependency data items.
+The Kendo UI Gantt widget needs two special types of Kendo UI DataSource components – the [`kendo.data.GanttDataSource`](/api/framework/ganttdatasource) for loading tasks, and [`kendo.data.GanttDependencyDataSource`](/api/framework/ganttdependencydatasource) for loading dependencies, although the widget can work when only tasks are loaded as well.
+The `GanttDataSource` contains instances of a custom Kendo UI model – [`kendo.data.GanttTask`](/api/framework/gantttask), which represents the Gantt task data items - and the `GanttDependencyDataSource` contains instances of the custom [`kendo.data.GanttDependency`](/api/framework/ganttdependency) model, which represents the Gantt dependency data items.

-## Binding to local JavaScript array
+## Data Binding

+### Bind to a Local Array

-The easiest way to bind the gantt is to provide the tasks and dependencies as an array of JavaScript objects.
-Here is a minimal working example:
+The easiest way to bind the Gantt is to provide the tasks and dependencies as an array of JavaScript objects.

-### Example - binding to array of JavaScript objects
+###### Example - bind to an array of JavaScript objects

     <!-- HTML element in which the Kendo UI Gantt will initialize -->
     <div id="gantt"></div>